meganlynn21/toDoList/README.md

 * This is just a simple To Do List App made in WinForms using C# and .NET.

 * The app allows the user to add items to the list.

-The user can add and remove items.
+* The user can add and remove items with the buttons or use the Edit button.

 * The user can check off which items are done.

 * The user can save files, open files, and create new files.